Reclaimed Thin Brick Veneer

-New England Mill Blend is our only color that our Floor Tile comes in, offering you a unique look to any floor.
+We also cut our New England Mill Blend into easily installed Reclaimed Brick Floor Tiles, offering you a unique look to any floor.

-Our New England Mill Blend Floor tile is cut from the same bricks as our New England Mill Blend wall veneer.
+Our New England Mill Blend Floor Tile is cut from the same bricks as our New England Mill Blend wall veneer.
 The difference is that we cut the top of the brick (rather than the face).
-As this is where the mortar lay, you can get more 'whites/grays'.
+As this is where the mortar lay, you can get more 'whites/greys'.
 The larger surface area is more consistent with traditional brick floors.
-Interior Brick Projects.

 Dimensions: 3 1/2" x 7 3/4"-8 1/2" x 3/4"